monero-project/monero/README.md

 ## Using Tor

 While Monero isn't made to integrate with Tor, it can be used wrapped with torsocks, if you add --p2p-bind-ip 127.0.0.1 to the bitmonerod command line.
 You also want to set DNS requests to go over TCP, so they'll be routed through Tor, by setting DNS_PUBLIC=tcp.
 You may also disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
+To allow local connections from the wallet, add TORSOCKS_ALLOW_INBOUND=1.
 Example:

-DNS_PUBLIC=tcp torsocks bitmonerod --p2p-bind-ip 127.0.0.1 --no-igd
+DNS_PUBLIC=tcp TORSOCKS_ALLOW_INBOUND=1 torsocks bitmonerod --p2p-bind-ip 127.0.0.1 --no-igd

 ## Using readline